 Myrrh – Is an aromatic gum or resin extracted from the leaves of the citrus rose.
 The oil extracted from the resin was used in beauty treatments, and sometimes was added to wine to relieve pain.
 It was used as an anointing oil when preparing a body for burial.
 And was also the main ingredient in the anointing oil used by the priests for consecration.

-We can reflect that gold is a symbol of kingship.
-Frankincense, is associated with holiness as it was used in worship.
+We can reflect that gold is a symbol of kingship, used for decorating and adorning palaces and temples.
+And that frankincense, is associated with holiness as it was used in worship.
 It was a symbol of prayer and the healing of the broken relationship between God and mankind.
-Myrrh can represent humanity, by referring to death, but also to being set apart and consecrated for God’s service.
+Finally, myrrh can represent humanity, by referring to death, but also to being set apart and consecrated for God’s service.

 The significance of the wise men’s visit